richi235/jitter-graphs/README.md

 You can provide several parameters to the distribution subcommand to control how exactly the diagram is drawn and make it better at illustrating your data.
 See `cpdv_diagram.py distribution -h` and the examples below for details.

-This was done with my normal home internet connection and show that there is relatively little reaordering.
+This was done with my normal home internet connection and show that there is relatively little reordering.
 So overall the path is giving a good service to my packets.
-Please note that those big delay spice must not necesarrily be from network delay but also because the application might have waited to send the next packet for some reason.
+Please note that those big delay spice must not necessarily be from network delay but also because the application might have waited to send the next packet for some reason.

 ## Internals and technical Details